ICNC's 2020 Participant-Led Online Course on Civil Resistance

 This course is unique because it is entirely driven by a carefully selected group of applicants from around the world interested in exploring unique content on civil resistance scholarship and practice set up by ICNC and who are ready to engage in lively interactions with their fellow learners.

 The online course begins on Tuesday, February 13, 2020, and ends on Wednesday, April 1, 2020.
 ICNC is looking for highly motivated participants with educational and/or practical experience in the field of civil resistance and nonviolent movements and organizing who can bring energy, lived experience and intellectual investment to this participant-driven course.

 Image credit: Flickr user M.o.B 68, via Creative Commons, Black Lives Matter M.o.B 68

-In this course, about 50 highly motivated and collaborative participants from around the world will:
+In this course, 50 highly motivated and collaborative participants from around the world will:

-- Study scheduled modules of selected readings, videos, and pre-recorded experts and practitioners’ input on key aspects of nonviolent resistance campaigns and movements;
+- Study scheduled modules of selected readings, videos, and pre-recorded experts and practitioners’ input on key aspects of civil resistance campaigns and movements;

 - Participate in online discussion forums by sharing thoughts and ideas about course content that will help deepen individual learning;

 - Share experiences and stories related to course themes to build a collaborative learning community with other learners;

 - Take responsibility for the successful completion of two small-group interactive assignments using interactive communication and online collaboration tools, which are then shared with all other course participants.